 - Defining the role of key women associated with the event

-Students should have some familiarity with the goals of the Suffrage Movement after the Seneca Falls Convention.
+Students should have some familiarity with the goals of the Woman Suffrage Movement after the Seneca Falls Convention.

 Discuss with your students the fact that women could not legally vote in the United States until the ratification of the 19th Amendment in 1920.
 Ask them to consider the fact that although the Constitution was ratified in 1787, women, by law, were not given the right to vote for 133 years.